ergoplatform/ergodocs/docs/dev/data-model/box/box_modeling.md

 Boxes are a core element within a UTXO system and can be seen as an object that carries the currency's value within a blockchain.
 The beauty of the Ergo blockchain is that it provides boxes with [registers](registers.md) that are guarded by a contract.

 The registers allow the storage of data and information stored at addresses in the blockchain.
-If compared to a component, in the real world, these boxes can be seen in forms like remote control, or a piggy bank on steroids, or a basic cup that allows only liquid to be poured in.
+If compared to a component, in the real world, these boxes can be seen in forms like remote control, a piggy bank on steroids, or a basic cup that allows only liquid to be poured in.
 Suppose we were to take a cup to be used as an example.

 **A cup**